 In Japan, the hebi is a symbol of good luck and prosperity.
 Snakes are also seen as deities such as Ugajin, a deity with a snake body and a human head.
 Benzaiten, one of the Seven Lucky Gods, is associated or often accompanied by a white snake.
-A snake is also one of the animals of the Chinese zodiac and is characterized by wisdom and physical beauty.
+A snake is also one of the animals of the Chinese zodiac.